-a.
-A request for review of a notice of termination or settlement must be addressed to the Division Director, Division of Grants and Agreements, U.S. National Science Foundation, 2415 Eisenhower Avenue, Alexandria, VA, 22314.
-It must be postmarked no later than 30 days after the date of the letter notifying the recipient of the termination or settlement.

-b.
-The request for review must contain a full statement of the recipient's position with respect to the disputed matter and the facts and rationale that support the recipient's position.

-c.
-Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3.
+- a.
+A request for review of a notice of termination or settlement must be addressed to the Division Director, Division of Grants and Agreements (DGA), U.S. National Science Foundation,2415 Eisenhower Avenue, Alexandria, VA, 22314.
+It must be postmarked no later than 30 days after the date of the letter notifying the recipient of the termination or settlement. - b.
+The request for review must contain a full statement of the recipient's position and the pertinent facts and reasons in support of such position. - c.
+Review of a notice of termination or settlement will be conducted in accordance with PAPPG Chapter XII.B.3 - d.

-d.
 Pending resolution of the request for review, the notice of termination shall remain in effect.